sioutisc/indicator-internode/README.md

 Installation instructions
 =========================

-1. Starting with ubuntu 13.10 the python bindings for appindicator are not installed by default.
+1. Starting with ubuntu 16.04 LTS the python bindings for the following python bindings are not installed by default.

+- python-appindicator
+- python-gconf
+- python-gtk2
+- python-gnomekeyring

-It is necessary to manually install "python-appindicator" as follows:
+It is necessary to manually install each of them, for example:

 > sudo apt-get install python-appindicator

 2. The application can run without installing it, simply execute the "indicator-internode" command from within the "src" directory.
-It can also be installed using the setuptools library which needs to be installed first.
+The setuptools python library can also be used to install the application, setuptools needs to be installed first.

 > sudo apt-get install python-setuptools